AcalaNetwork/hardhat-tutorials/NFT/README.md

 10. Operator should be allowed to grant approval for a specific token.

-11. `Approval` event shoudl be emitted when operator grants approval for a specific token.
+11. `Approval` event should be emitted when operator grants approval for a specific token.

 12. `ApprovalForAll` event should be emitted when granting approval for all.